isabellanunes/space-invaders/README.md

 <br />

 ## Technologies and requirements
-- Java 8
+- Java 11

 ## Project
 This is a Space Invaders clone game that I developed for my Object Oriented class at the university.

 ## Run
 Download and run the .jar file.
-It's required to hava Java JRE 8.

 ## Status
 In Progress 🚧